cookieopjax/HtmlConvertor/readme.md

 toPdf(selector, filename);
 ```

-* selectorString: Required.
+* selector: Required.
 A string that specifies the HTML element you want to convert.
 This can be any valid CSS selector, such as #myElement or .myClass.
-* filenameString: Optional.
+* filename: Optional.
 A string that specifies the name of the downloaded file.

 Here's an example of how to use the toPdf() function: